dfsp-spirit/wal/README.md

     wal = img.to.wal(jpeg::readJPEG(jpeg_file));
     wal::writeWAL("~/myfile.wal", wal);

-For more information, read the great vignette that comes with the package.
+For more information, read the detailed vignette that comes with the package.

 ## References